LingxuanTANG/LingxuanTANG.github.io/_pages/about.md

 Office: P7508 (Yeung)\\
 Phone: (852) 97110226\\
 Email: lingxuantang@outlook.com

+I am expected to receive a Ph.D. degree in October 2025 and is currently seeking employment opportunities.
+If you are hiring, know someone who is, or share similar research interests, please feel free to contact me.
+Let’s explore potential collaborations or engage in meaningful discussions.

 My research areas including:
 Game Theory and Applications, Economics and Computation，Gragh Machine Learning.